What is Personality?

 - Extraversion- Outgoing/Energetic vs. Solitary/Reserved

 Extraversion implies energy, positive emotions, forcefulness, friendliness, and chattiness.
 The extrovert person is sociable, outgoing and attracted to others.
 However, extroverts can be impulsive and sometimes take risks without weighing the odds.
 Contrarily, an introvert is less concerned with others and is more inward-looking.
-Generally, there is less excitement, moderate outlook and a cautious approach to work.
-Introverts do not want to be 'in charge' or seek the limelight.
-More often, their attitude is one of personal challenge (the inner game), rather than competition with others.
+Generally, they have a moderate outlook and a cautious approach to work, but lack excitement.
+Introverts do not want to be 'in charge' nor do they seek limelight.
+More often, their attitude is one of a personal challenge (the inner game), rather than competition with others.

 - Agreeableness- Friendly/Compassionate vs. Cold/Unkind

 The ability to show compassion and co-operation.
 It is a personality trait that can help you be an amicable person in the workplace.
 Giving a cold shoulder to people you encounter on a regular basis may not go down well and may hamper your work and progress in the long and short run.